opsone-ch/documentation/services/firewall.rst

     base::firewall::rules:
       "020 deny HTTP because we want to force a secure site with HTTPS only":
         "chain":  "INPUT"
-        "port":   "80"
+        "dport":   "80"
         "action": "reject"

-Hint: HTTP(S) nginx rules are numbered 040 so you must use a lower number for your rule to be processed before the default allow all from nginx-configuration
+.. hint:: HTTP(S) nginx rules are numbered 040 so you must use a lower number for your rule to be processed before the default allow all from nginx-configuration

+.. warning:: Always use "dport"/"sport" instead of "port" to prevent TCP source port firewall attacks

 Outgoing proxy
 --------------